luzpaz/SlopedPlanesMacro/README.md

 # SlopedPlanes Macro for FreeCAD
 A geometric factory.
-Build figures controlling the slope of their faces.
+Build figures controlling the slopes of their faces.

 ![image](https://user-images.githubusercontent.com/4140247/32797459-d40a6dd0-c93f-11e7-8773-a89312c10626.png)